CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: CW-complexes and homogeneous polynomials

-where $\sim$ is the equivalence relation induced by the above gluing. \begin{proposition}[{cfr. \cite[Proposition 3.13]{CDPI}}] There is bijection between the monomials of degree $d$ in $R$ and the elements of the $(d-1)$-skeleton of $P(n)$. \end{proposition} In other words, if one defines
+where $\sim$ is the equivalence relation induced by the above gluing. \begin{proposition}[{cfr. \cite[Proposition 3.13]{CDPI}}] There is bijection between the monomials of degree $d$ in $R$ and the $(d-1)$-cells of $P(m)$. \end{proposition} In other words, if one defines

 one has a bijection